 I’d recommend reheating leftovers in a pan and adding a splash of water or broth to help revive the carbonara sauce.
 If you like to prep your meals in advance, you could boil all the pasta and roast all the squash the first time, and then do the sauce step fresh each time you plan to serve it.

-Thanks to Barilla for sponsoring this post, and thanks for reading Le Petit Eats!
+Thanks for reading Le Petit Eats!
 To keep up with my kitchen escapades, follow me on Facebook, Instagram, Twitter and Pinterest.
-If you make this recipe, please share it using the hashtags #BarillaGlutenFree and #LePetitEats!
+If you make this recipe, please share it using the hashtag #LePetitEats!

 Butternut Squash Miso Carbonara

 Butternut Squash Miso Carbonara- a vegetarian, fall rendition of the Italian classic with walnuts, sage and a punch of umami goodness from miso paste.

 - 1/4 teaspoon kosher salt plus more for pasta water